-The more I am practicing and the more I realize how much it is important to understand Highlights and Shadows in drawings and paintings!
-This is an essential skill to develop as you work your way towards creating more realistic artwork.
-Once you finished drawing basic outlines, the next step is to add shadings in order to give a sense of believable form and three- dimensionality
+Once you finish drawing basic outlines, the next step is adding shadings to give a sense of believable form and three-dimensionality.
+The more I practice, the more I realize how important it is to understand Highlights and Shadows in drawings and paintings!
+This is an essential skill to develop as you work your way toward creating more realistic artwork.

 If you ever feel frustrated about your art looking so ”flat”, you need to develop that skill!

 We all see objects because of light.
 Without light, we won’t be able to see.
 This is what gives the subject shape and form.

 Let us start with this example; I placed a white egg on white paper.
 How are we supposed to draw one object on another with the same color?
 For this, we need to think about how our eyes can actually differentiate these two objects despite the fact that they are both white!